Emjayosee/13_Handlebars/README.md

 The following lessons learned:

-    1. What an endpint is.
+    1. What an endpoint is.

     2. How Heroku and JAWSDB fit with Github and MySQL Workbench.